KOLOR MANUAL

 Mix slider allows you to adjust the dry / wet balance between the processed and raw signal.

-Use this where you need more subtelty, or just leave it wet - it sounds best this way.
+Use this where you need more subtlety, or just leave it wet — it sounds best this way.
 If you’re using Kolor as a saturator, adjusting this slider is a great way to keep the dirt under control.

 Pre → EQ switch changes the routing between the equalizer section and the preamp.

 By default, the EQ is inserted after the preamp.
-The reason behind that is that it’s more predictable this way - for example, boosting the lows with the Bottom band won’t also saturate the preamp.
+The reason behind this is that it’s more predictable this way — for example, boosting the lows with the Bottom band won’t also saturate the preamp.
 You can change this arrangement for a more authentic (and slightly wilder) response.

 Ext bass switch extends the low end response of the preamps.

-Vintage devies often don’t reach the lowest frequencies present in modern music.
+Vintage devices often don’t reach the lowest frequencies present in modern music.
 This switch (on by default) extends the response of the preamps so that they can reach lower.
 If you have disabled the preamp on the front panel, this switch will have no effect.

 Ext filters switch makes the filters behave in a more consistent way.